 If your ordinary shares are registered directly in your name with our Company or our transfer agent, American Stock Transfer & Trust Company, LLC, you are considered the shareholder of record with respect to those ordinary shares, and the proxy materials were sent directly to you by us.
-If you previously requested to receive printed proxy materials, we have sent a proxy card for you to use.
-As the shareholder of record, you have the right to grant your voting proxy directly to us or to vote in person at the Annual General Meeting.
+If you previously requested to has sent a voting instruction form that you may use.
+As the beneficial owner, you have the right to direct your broker, bank or other nominee on how to vote the shares in your account, and you are also invited to attend the Annual General Meeting.
 See "How do I vote?" below.